sh2o/noaa-educators-network/book-club/behavior-change/readme.md

 - **Participation**: One of the most critical elements of the book club will be your personal contribution to the course through consistent postings to listserv, as well as participation during conference call discussions.

 ## Schedule
+- Module One - Introduction
-- Module 1 - Selecting Behaviors
+- Module Two - Steps 1 and 2
-- Module 2 - Developing Strategies Part 1
+- Module Three - Step 3, Part 1
-- Module 3 - Developing Strategies Part 2
+- Module Four - Step 3, Part 2
-- Module 4 - Piloting and Implementation
+- Module Five - Steps 4 and 5
-- Module 5 - Final Project
+- Module Six - Final Project

 ## Materials
 - [Schedule][2]